 The 11 best newsletters for politics, tech, and social media

-From interviews with tech CEO's to data-driven roundups, here's what we think should fill your inbox
+From interviews with tech CEO's to political hot takes and data-driven roundups, here's what we think should fill your inbox

 Sometimes, you’re too busy to chase down news articles on Twitter and across the internet.
 We’re obviously big fans of getting the news right in our inboxes, so we thought we’d share 11 of our favorite newsletters that we read each week.
 In no particular order, these newsletters share research, content, and 🔥 takes about politics, the internet, and their influence on our society.